-The Australian Fisheries Management Authority (AFMA) uses a risk based compliance strategy in the SBT purse seine and longline fisheries.
-This includes targeted compliance operations to check fishing vessels at sea, and at landing ports; a comprehensive audit trail from the time SBT are caught to the time they are exported, including random audits of fishing companies and export establishments; and then an annual review of compliance risks leading to refined strategies for the following fishing season.
+The Australian Fisheries Management Authority (AFMA) uses a risk-based compliance strategy in its Commonwealth fisheries.
+The compliance program includes targeted compliance operations to check fishing vessels at sea and at landing ports; a comprehensive audit trail from the time SBT are caught to the time they are exported, including random audits of fishing companies and export establishments; and an annual review of compliance risks leading to refined strategies for the following fishing season.

 Australia has continued to use a combination of area restrictions, minimum quota holdings, fishery observers, and mandatory Vessel Monitoring Systems (VMS) to reduce the incidental catch and mortality of SBT caught in the domestic longline fishery.
-A SBT habitat model incorporating archival tag and observer data with sea surface and sub-surface temperatures is used to predict likely areas of high SBT abundance in the longline fishery, and hence the location of restricted access zones.
-In the Eastern Tuna and Billfish Fishery (ETBF), areas with a high probability of SBT interactions have been determined and are referred to as the Core Zone and Buffer Zone.
-For the 2004-05 season, access to the Core Zone during the months of May to October was subject to 100% observer coverage, and mandatory minimum quota requirements.
-Access to the Buffer Zone was subject to 25% observer coverage, and mandatory minimum quota requirements.
-These requirements were modified for the 2005-06 season so that the level of observer coverage depended on the amount of quota carried.
-Requirements applicable to 2007 longline catches of SBT are given in Table 2.
+A SBT habitat model incorporating archival tag and observer data with sea surface and sub-surface temperatures is used to predict likely areas of high SBT abundance in the longline fishery off the east coast, and hence the location of restricted access zones.
+In the Eastern Tuna and Billfish Fishery (ETBF), areas with a high probability of SBT interactions have been determined and are referred to as the Core Zone and Buffer Zone (see www.afma.gov.au/fisheries/tuna/etbf/mgt/zones.htm).
+Observer requirements have been modified as of the 2005-06 season so that the level of observer coverage depended on the amount of quota carried.
+To access the Core and Buffer zones, a minimum holding of 500 kg of SBT quota is now required.
+Requirements applicable to 2008 longline catches of SBT are given in Tables 2 and 3.